Shooting Incidents in New York City

 10. X and Y Coordinates are in NAD 1983 State Plane New York Long Island Zone Feet (EPSG 2263).

-11. Latitude and Longitude Coordinates are provided in Global Coordinate System WGS 1984 decimal degrees (EPSG 4326).
+11. latitude and longitude Coordinates are provided in Global Coordinate System WGS 1984 decimal degrees (EPSG 4326).

 12. Errors in data transcription may result in nominal data inconsistencies.